loughjo/pands-project/README.md

 TLooking at the readme file that comes with the dataset we can

-- Read the readme file associated with the Fishers Iris dataset.
+* Read in the Iris Data set
-    This is an important task to find out whether the data were numeric,
+* Check the Iris Data set

-- Read in the Data
+* Clean the Iris data
-    Read
+* What questions can we ask of the Iris data set
-- Check the data
+* Univariate Analysis
-- data types
+* Histograms for each numeric variable
-- Clean the Data
+* Univariate per Class
-- Check data
+* Analyzing the Summary statistics for the 3 Species
-- Questions we need to ask of the data
+* Histograms
-- Univariate Anaylsis
+* Boxplots
-- Bivariate Analysis
+* Bivariate Analysis